 Passwords.
-They’ve been around for so many years and yet there’s still so much to be said about them.
+They’ve been around for so many years and yet there’s still so much to be said about passwords and how they're evolving.

 In most organizations, passwords are what make the difference between keeping cybercriminals out—and falling victim to a cyberattack.
 And for the multitude of applications, systems, and infrastructure of so many organizations, the only security control preventing unauthorized access is a simple password somewhere between 4 and 127 characters long.